olyabedulina/MoviesAPI/README.md

 ```sh
 npm run test
 ```
-> MoviesAPI service will be available on http://localhost:7070/.
+> MoviesAPI Service will be available on http://localhost:7070/.